 Add vanilla and blend well.

-Pour flour mixture slowly into the mixer, then the chocolate chips (and nuts if desired), and blend just until all the flour is incorporated.
+Pour flour mixture slowly into the mixer, then add the nuts and white chocolate chips and blend just until all the flour is incorporated.

 Preheat oven to 350*F and move the bowl of cookie dough to the fridge for 10 minutes (while the oven heats up).